 - NVIDIA-related algorithms can prevent this from happening.
 In the case of NVIDIA FX series devices, this capability is known as “Overlay,” whereas in the case of GeForce 6 and 7 series products, it is known as “Ultra Low.”

 - ATI-related aliasing algorithms can also be used to block red pixels from emitting monitors.
 This work is called “Unified Video Memory Architecture” or UVA (to be officially released after the launch of the ATI HD series).

-But these methods can reduce the performance of other types of apps such as video games, so if you can’t tolerate a drop in performance, it’s best to replace the Replace the LCD display or video card with a new one.
+But these methods can reduce the performance of other types of apps such as video games, so if you can’t tolerate a drop in performance, it’s best to replace the LCD or video card with a new one.

 If you have no choice but to use the old LCD monitor or video card, replace your existing hardware and get a new one that supports the blink function.
 Check product information carefully before buying it at the store.